flori/json/README.md

 The JSON module doesn't extend `Exception` by default.
 If you convert an `Exception` object to JSON, it will by default only include the exception message.

-To include the full details, you must either load the load the `json/add/core` mentioned above, or specifically load the exception addition:
+To include the full details, you must either load the `json/add/core` mentioned above, or specifically load the exception addition:

 ```ruby